-Mr. Boor is the President and Chief Executive Officer ("CEO") of Cavco, commencing on April 15, 2019 and has been a member of Cavco's Board since July 2008.
-Mr. Boor was previously CEO of Great Lakes Brewing Company, a large craft brewery in Cleveland, Ohio, a position he had held since September 2015.
-From December 2014 to September 2015, Mr. Boor was principal of MIB Holding Co LLC, a mining development company.
-From 2007 to 2014, Mr. Boor served in various executive positions with Cliffs Natural Resources, Inc. ("Cliffs"), including Executive Vice President for Corporate Development, Chief Strategy & Risk Officer and President of Ferroalloys.
+Mr. Boor is the President and CEO of Cavco, commencing April 2019 and has been a member of Cavco's Board since July 2008.
+Mr. Boor was previously CEO of Great Lakes Brewing Company, a large craft brewing company based in Cleveland, Ohio, a position he had held since September 2015.
+From December 2014 to September 2015, Mr. Boor was principal of MIB Holding, a mining development company.
+From 2007 to 2014, Mr. Boor served in various executive positions with Cliffs, including Executive Vice President for Corporate Development, Chief Strategy & Risk Officer and President of Ferroalloys.
 Prior to his employment with Cliffs, Mr. Boor held key leadership roles at American Gypsum Company, Centex, Weyerhaeuser Co.
 (NYSE: WY) and Procter & Gamble Co.
 (NYSE: PG).